Buying real estate in Medellín?

 Sources: Medellín City Council, Bogotá Chamber of Commerce, University of Antioquia

-2) Foreign investors will flock to Medellín's real estate as the city becomes a tech hub
+2) More foreign investors will be drawn to Medellín’s real estate as it evolves into a tech hub

-3) Medellín property prices will stabilize soon creating more strategic investment opportunities
+3) Medellín's property prices will stabilize, creating more chances for strategic investments after rapid growth

 Medellín's new rules on short-term rentals are shaking up the property market.